benshimonz/V1/README.md

 ## Aggregation Chains

-todo
+Green rectangles and orange rectangles below a relationship can be **chained**.
+When chained, each element serves as a filtering step.
+The branch's constraint is met only if there is an assignment that passes all the filtering steps.

 _**Q259:** Any person who since 1011 become owner of 0 to 4 horses_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q259.png)

+Note that the order of the constraints along the chain matters: the top constraint filters relationships based on the value of their properties.
+The second constraint is on the number of entities that passed the first filter.

 _**Q96:** Any dragon that was frozen by Balerion more than 10 times - each of these times is on 1/1/1010 or later and for a period shorter than 10 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q096.png)

-Note that the order of the constraints along the chain matters.
-The first two constraints filter relationships based on the value of their properties.
-The third constraint ensure that enough relationships passed these filters.
+Again, the order of the constraints along the chain matters: the top two constraints filter relationships based on the value of their properties.
+The third constraint is on the number of relationships that passed these filters.

 _**Q115:** Any person who at a certain date became an owner of more than 5 horses (version 1)_